vinni-ng/GEO_Oral_Cancer_miRge3_Analysis/README.md

 unzip human.zip

 #Execute the miRge3.0 tool with the specified parameter.
-To view command-line parameters type miRge3.0 -h
+To view command-line parameters type miRge3.0 -h.
+The output can be seen in the directory named output_dir

 miRge3.0 -s GSE117031 -db miRBase -lib . -on human -o output_dir -gff -nmir -trf -ai -cpu 4 -a illumina